 Miami Heat Are Talking Trade, But With Limited Assets to Offer

-Beyond player assets, of which they can’t really (or, in some cases, won’t) spare any, the Heat could offer up to $3.2 million in cash, the maximum annual cash limit for the 2013-14 season.
+Beyond player assets, the Heat could also offer up to $3.2 million in cash, the maximum annual cash limit for the 2013-14 season.

-They can also offer draft considerations.
+Finally, they can offer draft considerations.
 But, given the pick obligation they still owe to satisfy the LeBron James sign-and-trade from the Cleveland Cavaliers, any pick trades would be severely limited at this point.

 The trading of N.B.A. draft picks is restricted by a series of intricate rules that have been put in place in order to protect teams that are trading away the picks from themselves.
 History suggests that teams need these protections so as not to unwittingly destroy their own franchises.

-His first big move happened in February 1980, two months before his initial purchase went through: He flipped backup guard Butch Lee and a 1982 first-round pick (needless to say, an incredibly valuable pick considering the Cavs were horrendous) to the Los Angeles Lakers in exchange for backup forward Don Ford and a 1980 first-round pick (needless to say, not a great pick considering the Lakers were competing for titles).
-Two years later, the Lakers picked future Hall-of-Famer James Worthy first overall with Cleveland’s pick.
+His first big move happened two months before his purchase of the team went through: He flipped backup guard Butch Lee and a 1982 first-round pick to the Los Angeles Lakers in exchange for backup forward Don Ford and a 1980 first-round pick (needless to say, not a great pick considering the Lakers were competing for titles).
+Two years later, Los Angeles picked future Hall-of-Famer James Worthy first overall with Cleveland’s pick.

 It got worse from there.